 The beauty of an upstream river hike is that around each new corner of the canyon walls was an entirely new scene.
 Huge boulders the size of a house, covered in moss and blocking the river around one corner before a series of cascading waterfalls would reveal itself around the next.
 You never knew what was coming until you made your way another few hundred meters along the river.

-With such a diversity of rock formations, scenery and fauna we came across some very unique natural attractions.
-At times it felt a little bit like Tomb Raider, with trees seemingly growing out of rocks, boulders blocking caves and adventurers on either side of me marching through the cold water.
+With such a diversity of rock formations, scenery, and fauna we came across some very unique natural attractions.
+At times it felt a little bit like Tomb Raider, with trees seemingly growing out of rocks, boulders blocking caves, and adventurers on either side of me marching through the cold water.
 This is Madeira.

-On hikes like this one, full of action and adrenaline, I like to find a few quiet moments to myself and just take in something incredible simple yet complex in how it arrived.
+On hikes like this one, full of action and adrenaline, I like to find a few quiet moments to myself and just take in something incredibly simple yet complex in how it arrived.
 It grounds me for a few moments and lets me soak in how lucky we are to be exploring such incredible places.

-One of my favorite parts of the hike was about 8-kilometers into the journey.
+One of my favorite parts of the hike was about 8 kilometers into the journey.
 I regularly turn around when hiking.
 You never know what the reverse view might show.
 Maybe it is an entirely different scene.
-In this case, I turned back around and immediately saw an elephant shaped rock whose trunk sprouted out of the boulders through the tree branches.
+In this case, I turned back around and immediately saw an elephant-shaped rock whose trunk sprouted out of the boulders through the tree branches.
 Can you see it?

 After a long and steep incline, we made it back up to the official trail, Vereda da Ilha, which links Pico Ruivo to Ilha.
 It was now more of a regular hike along the trail until we made it back to the village and then descended down to our cars to meet back at the original starting point.
 Tired and heavy, it was time for a Poncha and a team meal at the local restaurant.
 Another great day on Madeira.
 Thanks to Madeira Lés a Lés for showing me your backyard!